ibnufajar1994/data-pipeline/README.md

 4. Employee
    Handle employee records such as: name, hire date, role and email.

-Before we start to build the pipeline for paccafe, the first thing to do is to gather all required information
+Before we start to build the pipeline for paccafe, the first thing to do is to gather all required information to build the data pipeline.